MorrisMotel/morrismotel-site/src/pages/posts/generate-a-deezer-arl.md

 date: 2022-02-21
 author: Cain
 desc: "There are three methods to generate a Deezer Premium (or HiFi) account: the iBan method, the VCC method, and the BIN method.
 Let's go through them."
-img: "/images/generate-a-deezer-arl/thumb.jpg"
+img: '/images/generate-a-deezer-arl/thumb.jpg'
 imgWidth: 800
 imgHeight: 500
 tags:
   - music-piracy
 ---

 Heads up: this article is somewhat **out of date**.
-For an updated version, please see [Revisiting the Deezer ARL](/posts/revisiting-the-deezer-arl).
+For an updated version, please see [The Deezer ARL Revisited](/posts/deezer-arl-revisited).

 ---

 There are three methods to generate a Deezer Premium (or HiFi) account: the iBan method, the VCC method, and the BIN method.
 Let's go through them.

 ## iBan Method

 This method works about 50% of the time.
 It'll work eventually, but it may take some trial and error. **If you don't have a bank account to make a VCC with, this is the method I recommend.**

 1. Go on private mode in your browser.
 2. Connect to your VPN, located in Germany.
 There are other countries that will work, but Germany offers HiFi on its Premium plan, which has a free trial.
 3. Go to deezer.com, sign up, and choose Direct Debit as the payment method.
 If you need a temporary email, you can use Gmailnator.